The Beginnings of my Book Publishing History

 In 2018, Herman Driediger asked if I would help him with a book project.
 We first discussed the book in April and by the end of August he received a shipment of books from Victory Bindery.
 Kornelius and Anna Driediger Family Roster (1876-2018) was the seventh book publishing by Namesake Publishing.

 In 2019, another book project came to me from a familiar source: my family.
-This time, it was again my brother Steve who had inspiration for another tool in his work as a teacher, spiritual director and retreat host with his nonprofit, the Mark Centre (markcentre.org).
+This time, it was again my brother Steve who had inspiration for a tool in his work as a teacher, spiritual director and retreat host with his nonprofit, the Mark Centre (markcentre.org).
 It was a great privilege to collaborate not only with Steve but with three talented local photographers: Jean Bergen, Adam Combs, and Larry Wiebe.
 The result was an 8" x 10" coffee table book called His Eye is on the Sparrow: Encountering God's Intimate Care.
 The book combines short stories, inspirational quotes, and Scripture passages with beautiful nature photography.
 The title of the book, and the unifying theme, is from an old Gospel song that tells of God's intimate care not only for birds but for people like you and me.
 The "Bird Book," as it was nicknamed by those of us who worked on it, was completed in the summer of 2019.
 I contributed as an editor to all of the writing and as a creative director for the formatting and design.
 Although the book was published by the Mark Centre, it was done in cooperation with Namesake.
 The Bird Book was also my first opportunity to work with a renowned local printer named Hemlock.
 They were amazing partners in this venture, and everyone involved was really pleased with the final product.
 Stay tuned to markcentre.org for how you can order the book online, or you can email me directly to acquire a copy.